 The Siberian Husky Overview

 The Siberian Husky is one of the most visually impressive breeds today.
 Huskies have thick double coats capable of withstanding temperatures -60 degrees Celcius.
-They have a wolf-like appearance boasting bright icy blue eyes, with mixtures of browns and greens.
+Their popularity is continuously growing with thousands of new registrations all over the world every year.

 |Size:||Medium Sized Breed|